4nt0ineB/chadow/README.md

   :f, :find [:at(:before|:after)) <date>] [(name|date):(asc|desc)] <name>
     Interrogate the server for codexes

+    :at - Search at a specific date
+    :before - Search before a specific date
+    :after - Search after a specific date
+    <date> - The date to search (dd/MM/yyyy or MM/dd/yyyy with optionally HH:mm)
+    name/date - Sort by name or date asc/desc - Sort ascending or descending.
+Default is ascending

+    Examples:
+      :f :at:before 12/12/2021 name:asc my road trip photos
+      :f date:desc the.matrix.1999

+      To search all codexes
+      :f <space>

-  :f - Back to the last search results
+  :f - Go back to the last search results

   :mycdx
     Display the [CODEX LIST]